Skip to main content

 Deprecations

-All JVM core APIs marked as deprecated since version 17 should be refactored in your code as of now if you use them in order to avoid potential JVM-level compatibility breaking change in the future (see above).
+All JVM core APIs marked as deprecated since version 17 should be refactored to prevent future potential JVM-level compatibility issues (see above).

 Features